scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-You invoke the name of your deity to smite any creatures in range that can hear you.
-All creatures targeted must make a Charisma save against your religion check, on failure they gain the following depending on their remaining wounds, increasing the threshold by 1 for every critical rolled:
+You speak a divine word to smite any creatures in range that can hear you.
+Make a spellcasting roll against the creatures charisma save.
+On success the following effects occur depending on the creatures remaining wounds, increasing the threshold by 1 for every critical rolled:

 - 8 wounds or fewer: blinded for 1 minute
 - 5 wounds or fewer: blinded and feared for 10 minutes
 - 3 wounds or fewer: killed instantly

-Regardless of the outcome, any undead, demon, or celestial targeted by this spell takes 3 wound dice in damage and are blinded for 1 minute.
+Regardless of the outcome, any undead, demon, or celestial targeted by this spell takes 3 wound dice in holy damage and are blind until the end of their next turn.

 Add an enhanced die to your roll for every level cast above 7th.